• Skip to main content

 On the flip side, there is nothing wrong with relaxing strict dietary approaches and enjoying something sweet or satisfying that may not fit exactly in an orthorexic framework.
 This is feasting.
 It may be more nourishing emotionally than physically, but it is still nourishing some part of you.
 The idea of feasting doesn’t mean you ruined some self-induced dietary mantra and therefore you are a failure.
 Instead, it means you weighed the pros and cons and decided that at that moment it made complete sense to indulge.

 Feelings of satisfaction are associated with feasting.
-Feelings of guilt are associated with cheating.
+Feelings of guilt are associated with cheating. - We replaced something completely destructive with its most nourishing version.

 After much trial and error, we recently launched a Boston Cream Donut at the Modern Stone Age Kitchen.
 And, we are super proud of it!
 Although far from a health food, our version of the Boston Cream Donut is not only delicious, but the healthiest version of it ever made.
 It’s base is a 100% wild, long fermented sourdough brioche with honest, real ingredients.
 It is fried in high quality animal fat instead of industrial nut and seed oils.
 The filling is a sourdough vanilla pastry cream and the topping is a ganache made with TCHO chocolate and cream.
 It contains zero refined sugars, zero industrial nut and seed oils, and 100% of the grains it contains have been fully fermented using a traditional sourdough process.
 This is the donut I ate this year.
-And, I only ate one (not three)!
+And, I only ate one (not three)! - We made a plan and said it out loud.

 There were two problems with the way I approached New Year’s Resolutions in the past.
 The first, I didn’t make a plan and the second, I didn’t tell anyone.
 Making a plan ensures that the goal(s) is doable and outlines a roadmap for success.
 Telling someone creates accountability.
 This year Christina and I sat down, shared our goals with one another, and literally wrote down to the hour what our days and weeks will look like to accomplish the changes we are looking to make.